Zebpay Build is a platform where users can create their own applications for trading like other cryptocurrency trading applications.

 Limit order is the default order type which requires specifying the price and size.
 If the limit order is not seen filled, it will become the part of the order book unless filled or cancelled by the user.

 The trade pair must be a valid matching product available in the list of pairs for trading.
-Ex:BTC-AUD.
+Ex:BTC-INR.

 It indicates the side at which the order is placed.
 Bid side indicates a downtick and conversely Ask side indicates the uptick.